ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 Selector: Interface Overview
 ****************************

-Alyvix Selector allows you to organize individual test cases, copy test case objects from one file to another, and visualize and change basic test case parameters.
+Alyvix Selector allows you to organize individual :glossdef:`test cases` :rawhtml:`<a href="../glossary.html#glossary-test-case"><i class="fa fa-tiny fa-question-circle"></i></a>`,
+copy test case objects from one file to another, and visualize and change basic test case parameters.

-When used with Alyvix Editor rather than as a standalone application, it allows you to quickly select test case objects to create scripted interactions.
+When used with :ref:`Alyvix Editor <alyvix_editor_interface_top>` rather than as a standalone application, it allows you to quickly select test case objects in order to create :glossdef:`scripted` :rawhtml:`<a href="../glossary.html#glossary-test-case-script"><i class="fa fa-tiny fa-question-circle"></i></a>` interactions.

-The Selector interface is centered around a list of all test case objects in a given test case, with a separate tab for each :file:`.alyvix` file.
+The Selector interface is centered around a list of all test case objects in a given test case, with a separate tab for each :file:`.alyvix` :ref:`file <test_case_data_format_file>`.
 The *primary* tab (the first one opened, with the blue background) is the only file whose objects can be changed.
 Any other *secondary* tabs are used to view and filter their test case objects, and if desired, to import them into the primary tab.
 The values of test case objects in secondary tabs cannot be changed.

 You can start Alyvix Selector as a standalone module from the command prompt (you can find information about its :ref:`command arguments here <test_case_building_selector_launch>`):